Medication to prevent joint damage

 • Symptoms were reduced by the same amount in 8 out of 100 people who took a placebo (fake drug) for comparison.

-There hasn't yet been any good-quality research looking into whether one particular conventional disease-modifying drug is more effective than any of the others.
+There hasn’t yet been any good-quality research looking into whether one particular drug is more effective than any of the others.

-Methotrexate is the most commonly used conventional DMARD because it is usually well tolerated.
-But it can still cause various side effects.
+Methotrexate is the most commonly used conventional DMARD because it is typically tolerated better than the others.
+But it still has various side effects.
 These include:

 • Gastrointestinal (stomach and bowel) problems and nausea: in about 5 out of 100 people – particularly at the start of the treatment.